Rhinoplasty & Nose Job Surgery in London

 The rhinoplasty consultation

-We always recommend a face to face consultation with one our expert rhinoplasty surgeon as a first step in your journey towards a new nose.
+We always recommend a face-to-face consultation with one of our expert rhinoplasty surgeons as the first step in your journey towards a new nose.
 When you meet with one of our surgeons, your surgeon will take time to listen carefully to what you hope to achieve and give you an expert opinion on what can and cannot be achieved after performing a thorough physical examination.
 Your surgeon may use computerised digital imaging to map the structure of your nose in detail to give you an idea of what your nose could look like after your procedure.

-Your surgeon will also take a number of measurements as part of a detailed naso-facial analysis.
-Finally high resolution photographs are taken in a number of views.
+Your surgeon will also take a number of measurements as part of a detailed facial analysis.
+Finally, high-resolution photographs are taken in a number of views.
 Your surgeon will also discuss with you the potential risks and complications and what to expect in the postoperative phase during your healing and recovery.
-It is important to know what medicines you taking as some medicines can interfere with blood clotting and may need to be stopped.
-Any history of medical conditions or previous surgery will also be recorded and all the compiled information is used to make a decision on your medical fitness for the rhinoplasty procedure.
-After a recommended two week cool off period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the procedure.
-If you are unsure on any aspect of the procedure and what it entails then we would invite you to return for as many follow-up consultations with your surgeon as you like to make sure that rhinoplasty surgery is right for you.
+It is important to know what medicines you are taking as some medicines can interfere with blood clotting and may need to be stopped.
+Any history of medical conditions or previous surgery will also be recorded, and all the compiled information will be used to decide on your medical fitness for the rhinoplasty procedure.
+After a recommended two-week 'cool off' period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the procedure.
+If you are unsure about any aspect of the procedure and what it entails, then we would invite you to return for as many follow-up consultations with your surgeon as you like to ensure that rhinoplasty surgery is right for you.
 The consultation lasts about 45 minutes on average.
 It may take longer if your procedure is going to be more complex.
 We would actively recommend coming in for a follow-up consultation to ensure all your questions are answered.

 Before your procedure